 Estadio Cicero Pompeu de Toledo, also known as Estadio do Morumbi or MorumBIS, has been the home of Brazilian giants Sao Paulo ever since the ground opened in 1960.
 Mostly known as Morumbi, the ground's official name pays homage to the Chairman of the club who oversaw the majority of its original construction.

-At one point in time, the stadium had an official capacity of approximately 150,000, but has seen its capacity twice limited since then – first to 72,000 and then to 66,795 for health and safety reasons.
-Its record attendance stands at just over 146,000 people – set in 1977 during a game between Ponte Preta and Corinthians.
+At one point, the stadium had an official capacity of approximately 150,000, but its capacity has been reduced twice since then, first to 72,000 and then to 66,795, due to health and safety concerns.
+Its record attendance stands at just over 146,000 people, set in 1977 during a game between Ponte Preta and Corinthians.

 4. Estadio Nacional Mane Garrincha